Previous | Next

-He was too weak from sadness to keep up with them so Bebop and Goopy helped him along.
+He was too weak from sadness to keep up with them so Simeon and Goopy helped him along.
 The cogs were shouting frantically below.
 They ran along the halls with their sadness blasters pointed ahead of them.

-Then the toons saw green light and witnessed the most loathsome creatures they had ever seen.
+Then the toons saw a green light and witnessed the most loathsome creatures they had ever seen.
 There were two weasels beneath them.
 Weasels were nasty characters who were never to be trusted, so it made perfect sense that they were helping the cogs.

-"Right..."
-The boss answered in a sly, sickening voice.
+"Right," the boss answered in a sly, sickening voice.

-"That's because you're too stupid to understand it, stupid!" the other sneered.
+"That's because you're too stupid to understand it, stupid!"

-"No." the boss answered.
+"No," the boss said.

-"Don't try to weasel out of this one!"
-The cog snapped.
+"Don't try to weasel out of this one!" the cog snapped.
 "Tell the truth!"

 The boss pulled out a giant mallet and smacked the other on the head.

-"We're almost done."
-The boss weasel assured him.
+"We're almost done," the boss weasel assured him.

 The toons snuck out of the room and into the hallway again.

 This was the first time on the adventure that Evina had been seriously asked what to do next.
-As he hung there on the ceiling he could only think of Harry.
-He was going to start crying again but he stopped himself.
+As he hung there on the ceiling, he could only think of Harry.
+He was going to start crying again, but he stopped himself.
 He thought about what Harry would do in this situation.
-"If anything happens to me, Goopy is in charge."
-He said.
+"If anything happens to me, Goopy is in charge," he said.
 "But right now, I want you to try to use your cog radar."